Multiple-vehicle collision: Effects

 Multiple-vehicle collisions are particularly deadly as the mass of crumpled vehicles makes escape for survivors difficult.
 Even if survivors are able to exit their vehicles, other cars may strike them.
 Individual vehicles in a multiple-vehicle collision are often hit multiple times at high speed, increasing the risk of injury to passengers who may have survived the first impact with the benefit of now-discharged protective airbags.
 Collisions after the initial collision may occur from the side of the vehicle, where the passenger compartment is more vulnerable.

 A fire in one part of the collision can quickly spread via spilled gasoline and cover the entire crash area.
 Multiple-vehicle collisions can also overwhelm local emergency services making speedy rescues more difficult.
 If the collision takes place in a remote area, getting medical help to the scene can be difficult.

 The destruction and intense heat of fires can also damage roadways, particularly by melting and burning the asphalt or spalling concrete surfaces.
 The structural steel of bridges and overpasses can also be weakened by the heat.
 A fiery pileup inside a tunnel is the most serious, as there is little means to escape the poisonous fumes and the confined heat may damage structural supports.

 The large scale of these collisions can close highway routes for several days, or even longer if highway support structures are damaged.

 Avoidance

-A NHTSA report suggests that a vehicle fit with a center high mounted stop lamps has 23.7% less risk to be involved as a lead vehicle in a chain collision while it has 16.0% less risk to be involved as a middle vehicle in such a chain collision.
+A NHTSA report suggests that a vehicle fit with a center high-mounted stop lamps has 23.7% less risk to be involved as a lead vehicle in a chain collision while it has 16.0% less risk to be involved as a middle vehicle in such a chain collision.

 France

-In France, in the ASFA motorway network, the out of all vehicle crashes with injuries, single vehicle crashes make up 42% of the total, dual vehicle crashes make up 41%, and crashes involving three or more vehicles make up 17%.
+In the French ASFA motorway network, out of all vehicle crashes with injuries, single vehicle crashes make up 42% of the total, dual vehicle crashes make up 41%, and crashes involving three or more vehicles make up 17%.